 CON: Edge guards decrease the total hitting surface area, so you have a smaller paddle to work with.

-Selecting the Right Pickleball Paddle for YOU
+How to pick the Right Pickleball Paddle for YOU

 To summarize, you want to look at the following criteria when selecting a pickleball paddle to purchase: